kubeflow/website/content/en/docs/components/katib/experiment.md

         <td>controller_temperature</td>
         <td>float</td>
         <td>5.0</td>
         <td>RL controller temperature for the sampling logits.
 Value must be > 0.
-Set value to "None"
-          to disable it in controller.</td>
+          Set value to "None" to disable it in the controller.</td>
       </tr>
       <tr>
         <td>controller_tanh_const</td>
         <td>float</td>
         <td>2.25</td>
         <td>RL controller tanh constant to prevent premature convergence.
           Value must be > 0.
-          Set value to "None" to disable it in controller.</td>
+Set value to "None" to disable it in the controller.</td>
       </tr>
       <tr>
         <td>controller_entropy_weight</td>
         <td>float</td>
         <td>1e-5</td>
         <td>RL controller weight for entropy applying to reward.
 Value must be > 0.
-          Set value to "None" to disable it in controller.</td>
+          Set value to "None" to disable it in the controller.</td>
       </tr>
       <tr>
         <td>controller_baseline_decay</td>